If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Blog

-The more you weigh, the harder your feet must work to support your body.
-If you’re an obese individual and are concerned about your feet, contact Barry P. Weinstein, DPM from Bellaire Podiatry.
+If you are suffering from bunion pain, contact Barry P. Weinstein, DPM of Bellaire Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact one of our offices located in Bellaire and Houston, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.